MOTORCYCLE ACCIDENT INJURY REDUCED WITH HELMET USE

 - Motorcycle crash-related injuries and deaths totaled $12 billion in one year, in medical care costs and productivity losses.

-The good news is that riders—and their passengers—can protect themselves by wearing helmets.
-Helmets are estimated to prevent 37 percent of crash deaths among motorcycle riders and 41 percent of crash deaths for motorcycle passengers.
-[This should be equally true for a motorcycle accident in MN.]
+The good news is that riders—and their passengers—can help protect themselves by wearing helmets.
+Wearing a helmet is estimated to reduce risk of death on a motorcycle by 37 percent among motorcycle riders and 41 percent for motorcycle passengers.

 Universal Helmet Laws Increase Helmet Use, Save Money